Facilities in McCarthy

 Students will camp in tents in a primitive camping area about 1 km from the Wrangell Mountains Center where we will have meals and hold the course.
 There are 2 outhouses at the camping area but no showers.
 One very primitive shower (with water coming from a bucket of water that has to be carried over from the wood-fired water burner) is available in the yard outside the Wrangell Mountain Center.
 There is a sign-up sheet for the shower; note that sometimes the hot water available for a shower can be limited.
 A shallow lake is close to the camp site and has been used for swimming.

-All lectures will be held in the Wrangell Mountain Center's recently acquired and stylish Porphyry Place, which formerly belonged to the late avalanche and glacier researcher Edward LaChapelle.
-The Porphyry Place and the Hardware Store are only 20 m apart (on opposite sides of the small road), and both about 40 m from the center of the village where there is the only hotel and hostel, a pub/restaurant and a small general store.
+All lectures will be held in the Wrangell Mountain Center's stylish Porphyry Place, which formerly belonged to the late avalanche and glacier researcher Edward LaChapelle.
+The Porphyry Place and the Hardware Store are only 20 m apart (on opposite sides of the small street), and both about 40 m from the center of the village where there is the only hotel and hostel, a pub/restaurant and a small general store.

 Fairbanks has a relatively continental climate with little precipitation.
 Air temperatures are highest in July, typically around 70-75°F (20-24°C) but can also reach >80°F (>27°C).
 Temperatures in June and August are slightly colder.
 Temperatures in the upper 30s or 40s °F (3-10 °C) are expected at night, and may even fall below freezing.
-Rain is not uncommon (snow possible, but unlikely), and September and August are the rainiest months.
+Rain is not uncommon (snow possible, but unlikely).
 Temperatures in McCarthy are similar, possibly a little colder on average.
 The village will be snow-free.
 Note that there is no darkness during night.
 It is light all day and night.

 What to bring